EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ##### The API Key model and database table

 For storing API Keys, we just need a simple table that is linked to users via a one-to-many relationship and includes a name and a value.
-In terms of Entity Framework, our model could look like this in `VehicleQuotes/Models/UserApiKey.cs`:
+Using Entity Framework, our model could look like this in `VehicleQuotes/Models/UserApiKey.cs`:

 ```csharp
 using System.ComponentModel.DataAnnotations;